 Cold therapy, or whole-body cryotherapy, has been used as a way to decrease depression and anxiety.
 Some people have found it so effective (among other health benefits), that they do sit in cold water for 20-30 minutes each morning!

 Cold temperatures can change the way that your nervous system interacts with your brain.
-I saw a recommendation to jump in an ice-cold shower to help with anxiety a while back.
-It’s something that I tried and has seen great success with.
-I feel like it shocks you back to reality.
+A while back, I saw a recommendation to jump in an ice-cold shower to help with anxiety.
+I tried it and have seen great success.
+It shocks you back to reality.
 Is it miserable for a minute?
 Absolutely.
 But the effects are immediate.

-Or you can just splash cold water on your face or dunk your face in a basin of cold water.
-Sometimes just a little bit can go a long way!
+You can also splash cold water on your face or dunk your face in a basin of cold water.
+Sometimes, just a little bit can go a long way!

-This is along the same lines as the cold shower, but it just stimulates the parasympathetic nervous system response in another way.
-You can place an ice pack or a bag of frozen veggies on your vagus nerve, or you can get an ice roller to roll along it.
+This is similar to the cold shower, but it stimulates the parasympathetic nervous system response in another way.
+You can place an ice pack or a bag of frozen veggies on your vagus nerve or get an ice roller to roll along it.
 This is a good article on the benefits of night-time icing.

 Sometimes imbalances in our bodies can increase anxiety and depression levels.
 According to this article, deficiencies in the following have been linked to anxiety:

-It might be worth asking your care provider to do some blood panels to see if you are deficient in any of these.
+It might be worth asking your care provider to do some blood panels to see if you are deficient in any of these and supplementing with food or supplements.

 Sometimes, it’s just helpful to know you are not alone.
 There are tons of support groups out there, online and in person.
 You can find a group that’s specifically for breastfeeding or postpartum or that is more anxiety-specific.

-There are loads of benefits related to exercise, and it is thought to decrease depression and anxiety.
+Exercise has loads of benefits, and it is thought to decrease depression and anxiety.
 If you can work up to 30 minutes a day for 3-5 days a week, it should help.
 This article has some good information on this topic.
+Pregnancy and Postpartum TV on YouTube has SO many great exercise videos for this time!

-Not only are saunas relaxing, but it’s thought to decrease levels of cortisol, increase relaxation, and help decrease feelings of anxiety.
-There isn’t a lot of research on sauna use and breastfeeding, but most seem to think it’s just fine – with proper rehydration!
+Not only are saunas relaxing, but they are also thought to decrease cortisol levels, increase relaxation, and help decrease feelings of anxiety.
+There isn’t a lot of research on sauna use and breastfeeding, but most seem to think it’s just fine—with proper rehydration!

 If your electrolytes are out of whack, it can cause anxiety.
 According to WebMd: